 Some of the most heartbreaking news that doulas received along with the outbreak of COVID-19 was that we are banned from hospitals.
 Many of us were already committed to couples and families that we have come to love and care for, and with the increased level of uncertainty and fear, we knew that our clients needed us even more.
 As the numbers of COVID-19 cases continue to increase, it becomes clear that this crisis might last as long as a year or even more, raising a growing concern about doulas’ source of income.
 As upsetting and tormenting as this ban might be, the current crisis bears an opportunity; an opportunity to achieve work-life balance.

 I have been practicing as a doula for almost three years.
+I’ve also certified in the Birth Coach Method as a birth support coach and am extremely grateful for the training I received under Neri Choma.
 I love this role of supporting families.
 My main goal is for them to feel supported and loved as they welcome their baby to the world.
 I was a teacher for over ten years prior to launching my doula career, so planning and organizing was a big part of what I did.
 I like structure.
 As a doula, I try to structure my prenatal sessions.
 It helps me get to know the needs and goals of my clients in a systematic way and to understand how to support them and meet them where they are at.
 As part of my service, I also fill in any educational gaps as needed.
 I want to help them understand their options.